coq/coq/doc/sphinx/language/extensions/implicit-arguments.rst

 .. flag:: Reversible Pattern Implicit

    By default, Coq does not automatically set implicit the reversible-pattern implicit arguments.
-You can turn this flag on to tell Coq to also infer reversible-pattern implicit argument.
+You can turn this :term:`flag` on to tell Coq to also infer reversible-pattern implicit argument.

 .. _controlling-insertion-implicit-args: